byoung6/COVID/README.md

 ![image](https://user-images.githubusercontent.com/76926631/160727307-9049adc6-27e2-4376-95d0-c32fb627d156.png)

-Calculating the Mean Squared value gives us a MSE of 71.00843
+Root Mean Squared Error allows us to determine how well the system learns the model, with the lower the number the better.
+Hypothetically, 0 would mean a perfict test-train-split.Calculating the Root Mean Squared value gives us a MSE of 71.00843
 ![USA MSQ](https://user-images.githubusercontent.com/76926631/160300107-62d71ff7-597a-4322-8d24-a728951fd90f.PNG)

 ### Testing